iarsystems/ewrl78-linker-config-flashlibs/README.md

 Found an issue or have a suggestion related to [__this__][url-repo] repository?
 Feel free to use the public issue tracker.
 - Do not forget to take a look at [earlier issues][url-repo-issue-old].
 - If creating a [new][url-repo-issue-new] issue, please describe it in detail.

+## Disclaimer
+The information in this repository is subject to change without notice and does not represent a commitment on any part of IAR Systems.
+While the information contained herein is assumed to be accurate, IAR Systems assumes no responsibility for any errors or omissions.

 <!-- links -->
 [url-repo]:           https://github.com/iarsystems/ewrl78-linker-config-flashlibs